 At the same time as Québec, the Canadian province of Saskatchewan also amended their existing rules to require non-resident companies to register and comply with its Provincial Sales Tax (PST) system.
 The previous rules required local consumers to self-assess and remit the PST on their purchases from non-resident suppliers of digital services to the Saskatchewan Ministry of Finance.

-Realistically, the Canadian authorities are more likely to look at such a federal-level move in 2020 for an implementation in 2021.
+Realistically, the Canadian authorities were always more likely to look at such a federal-level move in 2020 for implementation in 2021, now confirmed for July 2021.

 How does this impact Canada?
 Well, it means that Canadian companies with sales in the U.S. must now collect and remit the relevant sales tax to the State in which they have sales.

-As a consequence of the Wayfair decision there is increased pressure on the Canadian government to act so as to level the playing field between domestic and international digital businesses.
+As a consequence of the Wayfair decision there was increased pressure on the Canadian government to act so as to level the playing field between domestic and international digital businesses (the exact wording used by the Canadian Government in its Fall Economic Statement 2020).

-Canada is comprised of ten provinces and three territories (Northwest Territories, Yukon, and Nunavut) all with differing sales tax rates.
+Canada comprises ten provinces and three territories (Northwest Territories, Yukon, and Nunavut) all with differing sales tax rates.
 What we discuss here are the rules that are currently in place if you have a permanent establishment in Canada.

 TABLE : Cumulative sales tax rates in Canada